Hierarchical Time Series Forecasting with Robust Reconciliation: Hierarchical time-series forecasting

 \subsection{Reconciliation methods}

-Hierarchical time series forecasting is a process that adjusts, or ``reconciles,'' forecast values to ensure they satisfy the hierarchical aggregation constraints.
+Hierarchical time-series forecasting is a process that adjusts, or ``reconciles,'' forecast values to ensure they satisfy the hierarchical aggregation constraints.
 We assume that observations for each series are available for an observation period $t=1,\ldots,T$, and the objective is to forecast values for the forecast period $\tau=T+1,\ldots,T+T^\prime$.

 Forecasting, ignoring any aggregation constraints, is called a base forecast.
-Let $\hat{\bm{y}}^{\left(\tau\right)}\in\mathbb{R}^n$ denote the vector of base forecasts for all series at time $\tau$.
-Forecasting that satisfies the hierarchical aggregation constraints is called a coherent forecast.
-Let $\tilde{\bm{y}}^{\left(\tau\right)}\in\mathbb{R}^n$ denote the vector of coherent forecasts at time $\tau$.
-To transform base forecasts into coherent forecasts, hierarchical forecasting methods estimate a reconciliation matrix $\bm{P}\in\mathbb{R}^{m\times n}$ that maps the base forecasts to the bottom-level.
+Let $\hat{\bm{y}}^{(\tau)}\in\mathbb{R}^n$ denote the vector of base forecasts for all series at time $\tau$.
+A forecast that satisfies the hierarchical aggregation constraints is called a coherent forecast.
+Let $\tilde{\bm{y}}^{(\tau)}\in\mathbb{R}^n$ denote the vector of coherent forecasts at time $\tau$.
+To transform base forecasts into coherent forecasts, hierarchical forecasting methods estimate a reconciliation matrix $\bm{P}\in\mathbb{R}^{m\times n}$ that maps the base forecasts to the bottom level.
 All hierarchical forecasting approaches can be expressed in the general form:

 where $\bm{S}$ is the summing matrix defined in \Cref{eq:htsf-s}.

 The bottom-up and top-down approaches are two traditional reconciliation methods.
 We again use the example from \Cref{fig:hierarchical-structure} to illustrate these concepts.
 In the bottom-up approach, coherent forecasts are derived by summing the base forecasts of the bottom-level series.
 This corresponds to the reconciliation matrix: